akanyaani/gpt-2-tensorflow2.0/README.md

 # GPT-2 Pre-training and text generation, implemented in Tensorflow2.0

-**This repositry has Openai GPT-2 pre-training implementation in tensorflow2.0, I am also working on text -generation using this model, I will push that code after couple of days.**
+**This repository has OpenAi GPT-2 pre-training implementation in tensorflow2.0, I am also working on text -generation using this model, I will push that code after couple of days.**

 **Requirements**